-Subsoil leaving a groove every 10":
+Subsoil leaving a groove/ridge every 10":

-- Adjust pitch to level machine (disc rows are not set to the same depth). - Adjust pitch to lower rear disc row by retracting threaded pitch adjustment (front is prone to running deeper with floating hitch & firm soil conditions). - Rear discs following in front disc groove (see troubleshooting for this below).
+- Adjust pitch to level machine (disc rows are not set to the same depth). - Adjust pitch to lower/raise rear disc row (front is prone to running deeper with floating hitch & firm soil conditions). - Rear discs following in front disc groove (see troubleshooting for this below).